andrewlimaza/sitewide-notice-wp/readme.txt

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/sitewide-notice-wp` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the 'Sitewide Notice' link on the dashboard screen to configure the plugin.
+3. Use the 'Settings' > 'Sitewide Notice WP' link on the dashboard screen to configure the plugin.
 4. Toggle 'Plugin Enable/Disable' to display the notice bar.

 == Frequently Asked Questions ==